Timoses/dotfim/README.md

 DotfiM uses a separate branch (`dotfim`) in your git repository without touching any other branches.

+#### Merging

 If you make changes to a dotfile in multiple locations DotfiM will attempt to merge.
 Git Merge Tool will be started if any merge conflicts arise.
 Merging will temporarily create a `dotfim-merge` branch used for merging only.

 ## Commands

 #### `dotfim`

-Pull from remote gitRepo, check for changes, update dotfiles and gitfiles and eventually commit and push to remote.
+Pull from remote gitRepo, check for changes, update dotfiles and gitfiles and eventually commit local changes and push to remote.

 #### `dotfim sync <gitRepo>`